The longest 3D-printed pedestrian bridge in the world will soon be realised in Nijmegen, The Netherlands.

 Witteveen+Bos did the structural design and analysis of the bridge, backed by a complex parametric model coming from Summum Engineering.

 “3D printing offers greater design freedom, but it also brings new challenges,” said Steven Delfgaauw of Witteveen + Bos.
 “Because how do you approach structural safety and how do you calculate such shapes?
 And what input is needed for the 3D printer?
 For that, the form-free design must be “rationalized”, and that is possible with the help of a “parametric model”.
 With the output of that model, Witteveen+Bos analysed the complex shape of the structure.
 The results of the parametric model are also directly used as input for the 3D-printer.”

-The complete bridge will be 3D-printed in the 3D print factory, a collaboration of the companies BAM and Weber Beamix.
-The 3D- printing process started in May 2019.
+The complete bridge is 3D-printed in the 3D print factory, a collaboration of the companies BAM and Weber Beamix.